ksator/machine_learning_with_HealthBot/README.md

 - Automation content to configure HealthBot:
   - Healthbot will use openconfig to collect data from Junos devices
   - Healthbot will store the data collected in its database
-  - Healthbot will use machine learning algorithms to detect anomaly
+  - Healthbot will process the data collected and use machine learning algorithms to detect anomaly

 # About HealthBot